tgre605/CS725_A1/README.md

    user5 account5a,account5b password5
    //Take note of spaces after user2 with an account and no password, and user3 with a password and no account
    ```

+## How to set up TCPServer and Run
+Open terminal and navigate to CS725_A1/src directory

+Enter: javac ./Server/*.java

+Followed by: java Server.TCPServer

+## How to set up TCPClient and run
+Server must be running first following instructions above
+Open terminal and navigate to CS725_A1/src directory

+Enter: javac ./Client/TCPClient.java

+Followed by: java Client.TCPClient